 - I have a history of mental health issues.

-- I’m 30, single, childless, and still live with my parents.
+- I’m in my thirties, single, childless, and still live with my parents.

 - Despite all my successes at things I don’t get paid for, I’ve only had now-and-then success for the things I do get paid for.* (Until the speaking career becomes full-time, of course.)